jonull93/RepresentativePeriodsFinder/README.md

 ```
 If you add packages now they're added to the `Project.toml` file.

-If you edit or create a function and want to test it (without killing Julia, starting it again and running `using RepresentativeDaysFinders`), simply run / execute that function (or the entire file, e.g. `TimeSeries.jl`).
+If you edit or create a function and want to test it (without killing Julia, starting it again and running `using RepresentativePeriodsFinder`), simply run / execute that function (or the entire file, e.g. `TimeSeries.jl`).

 ## Documentation